The benefits of flaxseed oil

 Opt for an organic-certified oil

 We recommend choosing a certified organic oil.
 The seeds used come from flax grown in organic farming.
-This guarantees an oil free from pesticide residues or chemical products.
+This guarantees an oil free of pesticide residues or chemicals.

-Also choose a 100 % virgin oil, pure, non-GMO, without additives or preservatives.
+Also opt for a 100 % virgin oil, pure, non-GMO, without additives or preservatives.

 Other quality criteria

 Choose a vegetable oil obtained from a first cold pressing.
-Cold extraction, performed at less than 27°C, preserves the active compounds and properties of the flax seeds.
-Thus, it guarantees a nutritious, very high-quality oil.
+Cold extraction, performed below 27°C, preserves the active compounds and properties of flax seeds.
+Thus, it guarantees a nutritious, high-quality oil.

 France produces about 50,000 tons of seeds each year.
 If you can, buy an oil made from flax of French origin and grown locally.